machine learning +

 Resilient LLM with fallback chain ready

-I use this pattern in every production agent.
-The cost difference between GPT-4o and GPT-4o-mini is significant, so the fallback saves money too.
+I use this setup in every agent I ship.
+GPT-4o-mini is much cheaper, so the fallback saves money on top of keeping things running.

-LangGraph’s ToolNode has built-in error handling through handle_tool_errors.
-When a tool throws an exception, ToolNode catches it and returns the error as a ToolMessage.
-The LLM sees the error and can self-correct.
+LangGraph’s ToolNode comes with its own error handling through the handle_tool_errors flag.
+When a tool throws, ToolNode catches it and sends the error back as a ToolMessage.
+The LLM sees the error and can fix its approach.

 @tool